dangtom700/StudyApp_V2_May18_2024/data/Task List.md

 Thu, May 30, 2024

-- [ ] Read a chapter of [[BOOKS/small signal audio design.pdf|small signal audio design]]
+- [x] Read a chapter of [[BOOKS/small signal audio design.pdf|small signal audio design]]
-- [ ] Read a chapter of [[BOOKS/ultimate freedom beyond free will.pdf|ultimate freedom beyond free will]]
+- [x] Read a chapter of [[BOOKS/ultimate freedom beyond free will.pdf|ultimate freedom beyond free will]]
-- [ ] Read a chapter of [[BOOKS/artificial intelligence and society 5.0 issues opportunities and challenges.pdf|artificial intelligence and society 5.0 issues opportunities and challenges]]
+- [x] Read a chapter of [[BOOKS/artificial intelligence and society 5.0 issues opportunities and challenges.pdf|artificial intelligence and society 5.0 issues opportunities and challenges]]

+Fri, May 31, 2024

+- [ ] Read a chapter of [[BOOKS/graph databases applications on social media analytics and smart cities.pdf|graph databases applications on social media analytics and smart cities]]
+- [ ] Read a chapter of [[BOOKS/design thinking understanding how designers think and work.pdf|design thinking understanding how designers think and work]]
+- [ ] Read a chapter of [[BOOKS/fabrication and design of resonant microdevices.pdf|fabrication and design of resonant microdevices]]